FakeNews: GAN-based generation of realistic 3D volumetric data -- A systematic review and taxonomy: Generating realistic synthetic 3D data: a review of works

 If the generation of synthetic data is only an intermediate step, this visual analysis is not very important if it is successful in its purpose. \cite{Han2019729} improved the nodule detection algorithm by using synthetic data.
 Figure \ref{Fig:Rev:lung} shows the results of generating synthetic nodules and inserting them into surrounding tissue with and without using the L\textsubscript{1} loss.
 In this case, it is possible to see the differences between the two approaches.

 \cite{Lei2020a} trained a CycleGAN-based architecture to perform image translation from CT to MRI to achieve better soft tissue contrast.
 Again, the focus of this work is not on the realism of synthetic MRIs, but on improving segmentation when synthetic data are available.
-In Figure \ref{Fig:Rev:prostate_bladder_rectum} it can be seen that the segmentation performed with synthetic data outperforms the other two when compared to manual segmentation (a3).
+The same authors published a work similar \citep{dong2019synthetic}, where in Figure \ref{Fig:Rev:prostate_bladder_rectum} it can be seen that the segmentation performed with synthetic data outperforms the other two when compared to manual segmentation (a3).

 The CycleGAN architecture is so versatile that it can also be used for image translation in small structures such as the heart, pancreas, and mammograms, as seen in Figure \ref{Fig:Rev:cardiac_pancreas_mammogram} by \cite{Cai2019174}.
 It can even be used for translating whole body images, as shown in Figure \ref{Fig:Rev:whole_body} developed by \cite{Lei2020b}.